 According to Atlassian, the average office worker could save 31 hours per month by cutting out unproductive meetings.
 Evaluate whether your university’s meetings absolutely need to be conducted in person or if the information could be disseminated via email, over the phone, through a Web-based meeting service, or through any of the alternatives mentioned above.
 Those extra hours of the month will be reinvested back into the university, boosting student satisfaction and university staff efficiency.

 Bureaucracy is inherently inefficient.
-Like many businesses, universities often struggle with hierarchy and staff politics, prioritising the chain of command rather than completing the task at hand in the most efficient way.
-Decentralising university administration may seem daunting, but top private companies have followed the same political structure and increased their productivity because of it.
+Universities constantly struggle with hierarchy and staff politics, prioritizing the chain of command rather than completing the task at hand in the most efficient way.
+Decentralizing university administration may seem daunting, but top private companies have followed the same political structure and increased their productivity because of it.